smol-ai/ainews-web-2025/src/content/issues/24-05-13-ainews-gpt-4o-the-new-sota-everything-frontier-model-gpt4t-version.md

 date: '2024-05-13T23:14:50.739179Z'
 original_slug: ainews-gpt-4o-the-new-sota-everything-frontier-9515
 description: >-
-  AI news for 5/10/2024-5/13/2024 covers GPT-4o launch, open-source LLM exploration, multimodal AI, efficient attention techniques, and model scaling advancements, with discussions on open-source platforms, fine-tuning, multimodal architectures, and GPU optimization.
+  **OpenAI** launched **GPT-4o**, a frontier model supporting real-time reasoning across **audio, vision, and text**, now free for all ChatGPT users with enhanced coding capabilities and upcoming advanced voice and video features.
+Discussions cover **open-source LLMs** like **Llama 3**, fine-tuning techniques including knowledge distillation for **GPT-3.5**, and hardware optimization strategies such as quantization.
+Emerging architectures include multimodal integrations with ChatGPT voice and Open Interpreter API, Mixture of Experts models combining autoregressive and diffusion approaches, and novel designs like the **YOCO architecture** and **ThunderKittens DSL** for efficient GPU use.
+Research advances in efficient attention methods like **Conv-Basis** using FFT and model scaling techniques such as depth upscaling were also highlighted.
 companies:
   - openai
+  - hugging-face
+  - nous-research
-  - huggingface
+  - eleutherai
   - hazyresearch
 models:
   - gpt-4o
+  - gpt-3.5
+  - llama-3
 topics:
-  - frontier-models
+  - real-time-reasoning
-  - open-source-llms
+  - coding-capabilities
   - fine-tuning
+  - knowledge-distillation
+  - hardware-optimization
+  - quantization
+  - multimodality
-  - multimodal-ai
+  - mixture-of-experts
-  - autoregressive-models
+  - efficient-attention
-  - diffusion-models
+  - model-scaling
-  - moe-architectures
+  - depth-upscaling
-  - decoder-decoder-models
+  - transformer-architecture
   - gpu-optimization
-  - attention-mechanisms
-  - model-scaling
+  - prompt-engineering
+people: []
 ---